Epstein files: Background

-Convicted child sex offender Jeffrey Epstein cultivated a social circle of public figures that included politicians and celebrities.
-This fueled conspiracy theories that Epstein kept a list of clients to whom he had trafficked young girls, that he used it to blackmail them, and that he was killed by them; these theories were disseminated widely after Epstein's 2019 death, including by then-president Donald Trump, and again in 2025.
+Epstein cultivated a social circle of public figures that included politicians and celebrities.
+This has fuelled conspiracy theories that Epstein kept a "client list" to whom he allegedly trafficked young girls, that he used this to blackmail clients, and that these clients later killed him.
+These theories have been disseminated widely after his 2019 death, including by Donald Trump.
+Under Trump's second administration, FBI investigators did not find evidence for the specific allegation of a "ring" in which Epstein "lent out" girls, nor evidence of a "client list".